Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMAPS.md

 ![usb settings](/assets/pcsx2/pcsx2_custom_maps.png)

 ## Usage
-To play on a custom map is simple.
+To play on a custom map is simple, and works the same whether using PS2 or PCSX2.

 ### Enabling Custom Maps